m4sterbunny/ParasitesWithoutBorders/Final_Proofs.md

 3. Last read through needs to check for paragraphs tied together without spacing- still finding this whilst applying D&D edits

-4. also overset text- when there is plenty of space in references
+4. also check for overset text- still finding this when there is plenty of space in references

+5. Have the chapter changes reflected in the table of contents? e.g. 34.
+Clonorchis sinensis and Opisthorchis spp. was 34.
+Clonorchis sinensis